-■ EXCHANGE ACT OF 1934 ■ TRANSITION REPORT P UANT TO SECTION 13 OR 15(d) OF THE 4 FOR THE FISCAL YEAR ENDED DECE URSUANT TO SECTION 13 OR 15(d) OF EMBER 31, 2017 EXCHANGE ACT OF 1934 For the Transition period from to .
-Commission file number 333-220997 STARWOOD EAL ESTATE INCOMIT to name of Registrant as specified in Governing Instrument Maryland (State or other jurisdiction of incorporation or organization) 1601 Washington Avenue, Suite 800 Miami Beach, FL 33139 (Address of principal executive offices) (Zip Code) 82-2023409 (I.R.S.
-Employer Identification No.) Registr cant's telephone number, including area code: (305) 695-55 500 Secu rities registered pursuant to Section 12(b) of the Act: Noncrities registered pursuant to Section 12(g) of the Act: Nonc e Indicate by check mark if the registrant is a v well-known seasoned issuer, as defined in Rule 405 of the Sec curities Act.
-Yes No 🖂 • t required to file reports pursuant to Section 13 or Section 15( Indicate by check mark whether the registran at (1) has filed all reports required to be filed by Section 13 or such shorter period that the registrant was required to file suc 15(d) of the Securities Exchange Act of required to be submitted and posted pursuant nt has submitted electronically and posted on its corporate We to Rule 405 of Regulation S-T (§232.405 of this chapter) durquired to submit and post such files).
-Yes $\boxtimes$ No $\square$ quent filers pursuant to Item 405 of Regulation S-K (§229.40: of registrant's knowledge, in definitive proxy or information to this Form 10-K. nt is a large accelerated filer, an accelerated filer, a non-accele finitions of "large accelerated filer," "accelerated filer," "smal ange Act.
-(Check one): Large accelerated filer ☐ Non-accelerated filer ☐ (Do not check if a a smaller reporting company) Accelerated filer Smaller reporting company Emerging growth company check mark if the registrant has elected not to use the extended ards provided pursuant to Section 13(a) of the Exchange Act Indicate by check mark whether the registran nt is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ The aggregate market value of the common s stock held by non-affiliates of the registrant: No established m narket exists for the registrant's common stock.
-As of March 30, 2018, there were 10,000 outstanding shares of Class I common stock.
-There were no outstanding shares of Class D common stock, Class S common stock or Class T common stock.
+Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securit ties Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 13 of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File require 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period submit such files).
+Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.40 herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information st in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerate or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company □ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended t ransition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+3 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ The aggregate market value of the common stock held by non-affiliates of the registrant: No established common stock.
+As of March 28, 2019, the issuer had the following shares outstanding: 207,535 shares of shares of Class S common stock, 309,860 shares of Class D common stock and 3,602,242 shares of Class I common stock.